eevee-operator

 Introduction

-The Eevee Kubernetes Operator is a custom controller designed to manage the lifecycle of the chat utility bot Eevee within a Kubernetes environment.
-The operator facilitates the deployment, configuration, scaling, and updates of Eevee by consuming and interpreting Custom Resource Definitions (CRDs).
-This documentation provides a comprehensive overview of the operator’s functionality and how it interacts with the Kubernetes ecosystem.
+This document describes the eevee Kubernetes Operator, a custom controller designed to manage the lifecycle of the chat utility bot eevee within a Kubernetes environment.
+The operator facilitates the deployment, configuration, scaling, and updates of eevee by consuming and interpreting Custom Resource Definitions (CRDs).

 Key Features